 E-ISSN: 2148-5402 | Contact

-The effect of the scoring system based on serum alkaline phosphatase and pleural fluid lactate dehydrogenase on survival in malignant pleural effusion
+Impact of a scoring system based on serum alkaline phosphatase and pleural fluid lactate dehydrogenase on survival in malignant pleural effusion

 1Department of Pulmonology, University of Health Sciences Izmir Faculty of Medicine, Izmir City Hospital, Izmir, Türkiye